G7DAO/chainprof/README.md

 You can use **Chainprof Rollup Profiler** to evaluate which rollup suits your project better.
 It's a stress test for the most commonly used functions: funds transfer.

-It will check how much calls an RPC can handle at once without failing.
+It will check how many calls an RPC can handle at once without failing.

 # Why